-The Columbia Basin Watershed Network works in partnership with Selkirk Geospatial Research Centre (SGRC) to support watershed network groups and members with an interest in mapping.
-This work includes but is not limited to: assembling data for use in interactive mapping platforms such as the Columbia River Basin Biodiversity Atlas or GIS/Google Earth, GPS surveying, producing paper or digital map products and 3D visualizations, providing GIS or remote sensing analyses.
+The Columbia Basin Watershed Network works in partnership with Selkirk College Selkirk Geospatial Research Centre (SGRC) to support watershed groups find mapping solutions.
+Some examples include: assembling data for use in interactive mapping platforms, GPS surveying, producing paper or digital map products and 3D visualizations and 3D physical models (Box Lake Wetland for ALESS), photos and videos collected by drone, GIS or remote sensing analyses.
 The partnership can also provide training to CBWN members on GIS, GPS and internet map resources.

 Select Research Project Nominations